-When additional specialist advice and support, beyond what is offered in school is necessary, we contact the appropriate external agencies and work closely with them to promote the child's well-being and development.
+When additional specialist advice and support, beyond what is offered in school is necessary, we contact the appropriate external agencies and work closely with them and empathetically with parents to promote the child's well-being and development.
 Our Local Offer provides further information about the agencies we work with.

-Identification of 'SEN'
+Identification of 'SEND'

-A key principle under the Code is that there should be no delay in making any necessary SEN provision in early years as delay at this stage can give rise to learning difficulty and subsequently to loss of self-esteem, frustration in learning and to behaviour difficulties.
+A key principle under the Code is that there should be no delay in making any necessary SEND provision in early years as delay at this stage can give rise to learning difficulty and subsequently to loss of self-esteem, frustration in learning and to behaviour difficulties.
 The Code states that: